-Choose the applicable debug server configuration from the Server drop-down list or click Browse . and define a debug server configuration in the Servers dialog box that opens as described in Creating a PHP Debug Server Configuration.
+Choose the applicable debug server configuration from the Server list or click Browse . and define a debug server configuration in the Servers dialog that opens as described in Creating a PHP Debug Server Configuration.

-In the Start URL text box, type the server path to the file that implements the application starting page.
+In the Start URL field, type the server path to the file that implements the application starting page.
 Specify the path relative to the server configuration root ( The server configuration root is the highest folder in the file tree on the local or remote server accessible through the server configuration.
 For in-place servers, it is the project root. ).
 The read-only field below shows the URL address of the application starting page.
 The URL address is composed dynamically as you type.

 Initiating a debugging session and examining the suspended program